Lauterbrunnen house in the valley with traditional flower boxes and grass

 Luckily, delicious Swiss chocolate is just a buck apiece (and hiking is free, free, free!)

-On average, I paid $25-40 USD a night for a bed… in a dorm with a shared bathroom.
-I spent about $10 per take-away meal from a grocery store or small kiosk selling sausages and the like, and $15 for McDonalds when I wanted to “treat myself.”
-Regular restaurants were too expensive for my budget at around $30+ USD for a simple meal like a burger.
+On average, I paid $40 USD a night for a bed… in a dorm with a shared bathroom.
+I spent about $10 USD per take-away meal from a grocery store or small kiosk selling sausages and the like, and $20 USD for McDonalds when I wanted to “treat myself.”
+Regular restaurants were too expensive for my budget for the most part, at around $35+ USD for a simple meal like a burger.

-So, for a backpacking budget, I’d say you’re still looking at approximately $50-100 a day, depending on how many meals out you’re going to eat, how you’re getting around, how much you move around (visit less cities to save some serious funds as transportation is a big expense), and where you stay.
-If you’re planning to add on any adrenaline activities, like paragliding or canyon swinging, prepare to pay a premium!
+Even for a backpacking budget, I’d say you’re still looking at approximately $100 USD a day, including transit, meals, moving around, and accommodations.
+If you’re planning to add on any adrenaline activities, like paragliding or canyon swinging, prepare to pay a premium — a good rule of thumb is about $200 USD minimum per activity.

 For couples and families who have a bigger budget to stretch, there’s pretty much no limit to the spending.
-A luxury hotel will cost around $400-500 per night, day trips like visiting Titlis or Jungfraujoch cost about $100-200 per person, and you can easily spend $50 per person on a meal, just to give you a benchmark.
+A luxury hotel will cost around $400-500 USD per night, day trips like visiting Titlis or Jungfraujoch cost about $200 USD per person, and you can easily spend $50-100 USD per person on a meal, just to give you a benchmark.

 Step 5: Plan your activities